-- Should the road widening setback requirements not be required, they should be removed from the Land Use Bylaw (83 Street from Bowness Road to 33 Avenue and 85 Street from Bowness Road to 48 Avenue NW). - Cycling and pedestrian pathways should be further integrated into the existing transportation network in a safe and efficient manner.
-Adequate signage should be provided to ensure - Future east-west pathway linkages to Greenbriar and Valley Ridge shall circumnavigate the Douglas Fir Historic Site and the privately owned escarpment lands to the south of 33 Avenue NW.
+- Should the road widening setback requirements not be required, they should be removed from the Land Use Bylaw (83 Street from Bowness Road to 33 Avenue and 85 Street from Bowness Road to 48 Avenue NW). - Cycling and pedestrian pathways should be further integrated into the existing transportation network in a safe and efficient manner. - Adequate signage should be provided to ensure cyclists can follow the approved routes. - Future east-west pathway linkages to Greenbriar and Valley Ridge shall circumnavigate the Douglas Fir Historic Site and the privately owned escarpment lands to the south of 33 Avenue NW.